SatyendraBanjare/plt-formal-methods-resources/README.md

-# Programming Language Theory & Formal Methods - Reading Materials
+# Programming Language Theory & Formal Methods - Resources

 Formal methods are mathematical techniques that are used for design, verification and specifications of software and hardware problems.
 These are essentially a subset of **Programming Language Theory research** that are being used to study complex computer science problems.